JIgnjatic/lwc-scraping/README.md

 To deploy changes to your org, you would need to right click on the source folder then SFDX:Deploy source to org

 ![image](https://github.com/JIgnjatic/lwc-scraping/assets/81022305/18b4a95f-4054-4fe8-9815-8eb77d350733)

+**Update 11.08.2023.**
+**Async addition**

+The repo also now includes a queueable class where we can scrape the data via regex.
+The regex and scraping is performed inside the YahooFinanceScrapingHelper.

 **Technologies**